Hexy00123/Minesweeper/readme.md

 # Sapper
 ## Idea of the project
-On the infinite soace of youtube many videos, where some alghoritm can solve the simple and old game many times faster than any person in the world.
+On the infinite space of youtube many videos, where some alghoritm can solve the simple and old game many times faster than any person in the world.
 After watching them I wanted to create something, which works like this, but with my personal view on it.
 For the project was decided to take a Minesweeper game in its implementation from google and write an app, which can help user to play to it.

 ## Description